Mediterranean Food Fine Dining in Dallas

-Chef Gorji’s Mediterranean food pays homage to French, Greek, Italian, Spanish, Middle Eastern, Turkish and North African cuisines, but are not defined by nationality or authenticity.
+Chef Gorji’s Mediterranean Restaurant’s cuisine pays homage to French, Greek, Italian, Spanish, Middle Eastern, Turkish and North African cuisines, but are not defined by nationality or authenticity.
 Taking the best elements, techniques and ingredients from there and combining with what is available in the markets here, he creates his New Mediterranean Cuisine.
-Specializing in upscale fine dining, Gorji features New Mediterranean Cuisine, as well as steak and Seafood, earning praise from Eater Dallas as Addison’s best restaurant and from The Dallas Observer as having one of the best steak in the metroplex.
+Specializing in upscale fine dining, Gorji Mediterranean Restaurant features Mediterranean specialties, as well as steak and Seafood, earning praise from Eater Dallas as Addison’s best restaurant and from The Dallas Observer as having one of the best steak in the metroplex.